leah-massey/Todo-List-Testing/README.md

 # TodoList

-This todo list is an application where a user can view, add, update and delete their todos.
+In this application a user can view, add, update and delete their todos.
 It is the starting point for and exploration of Event Sourcing.

 ### To note:
 This is a learning project, with some comments left in for personal reference.